jcpetro97/ansible-role-dotfiles/README.md

 Molecule Testing
 ----------------

 This role includes a full Molecule test suite that simulates the deployment on Docker containers (Rocky Linux 9 and Ubuntu 24.04).
-The tests automatically handle the creation of a mock Git repository and a test user.  the **default** scenario is set up forusing **docker**, and the **podman** scenario is for using **podman**.
+The tests automatically handle the creation of a mock Git repository and a test user.  the **default** scenario is set up for using **docker**, and the **podman** scenario is for using **podman**.

 **Prerequisites:**
 - Docker